Podcast: Play in new window | Download

 Rachel Wiedrick

-So, let’s chat with this high school graduates thoughts on homeschool.
+So, let’s chat with this high school graduate’s thoughts on homeschooling.

 - We also discuss some of our travel experiences, what it’s like to be a kid in a physician’s family, and what she’s learned from working in hospitality.